iyyn-lab/Data-Engineering-Notes/01_16_Layers_Of_DE.md

-# Data Engineering – 16 Important Layers (Simple Guide)
+# Data Engineering – 16 Important Layers

 > Note:
 > There are more than 16 layers in Data Engineering, but these are the most commonly discussed layers.